 Does it cost anything extra to be a member of the Honors College?

-New students admitted to International Honors are charged a $30 first-year Honors fee at the beginning of their first semester in Honors.
+New students admitted to Global Honors are charged a $30 first-year Honors fee at the beginning of their first semester in Honors.
 New students admitted to Disciplinary Honors will be charged a $30 fee at the beginning of their first semester in Honors.
-Beginning with students who join the Honors College in the 2018-2019 academic year, Honors students will be charged $30 each year they are a member of the college.
+Honors students are charged $30 each year they are a member of the college.
 Graduating seniors, regardless of when they entered the Honors College, are charged a $30 graduation fee during their fourth year.
 The graduation fee may not correspond to the semester of graduation but will be assessed only once in order to cover all costs of graduating with Honors.
 All charges are handled through the University Cashier’s Office.

 Do I Have to Take a Language Placement Test When I Come to UNCG?

 It is very strongly recommended that you take the language placement test for the language you studied in high school if at all possible and even if you don’t believe you will test well.
 It only takes a little time and helps provide information about the options you will have for completing the language requirement.
 Taking a language placement test does not mean that you must continue study in that language.

 Does the Honors College give out any scholarships?

 The Honors College awards several exclusive scholarships, working closely with Financial Aid and the Office of Undergraduate Admissions to make our selections.
 Scholarships are available to incoming freshmen as well as current students in both International and Disciplinary Honors.
 Some examples of the scholarships available to students are: